 Like on Compute Engine, Logging and Monitoring provide your logging and monitoring services.
 Logging collects and stores logs from apps and services.
 You can view or export logs and integrate third-party logs by using a logging agent.

 Monitoring provides dashboards and alerts for your site.
-You configure Monitoring by using the Monitoring Console.
+You configure Monitoring with the Google Cloud Console.
 You can review performance metrics for cloud services, virtual machines, and common open source servers such as MongoDB, Apache, Nginx, and Elasticsearch.
 You can use the Monitoring API to retrieve monitoring data and create custom metrics.

 Managing DevOps with GKE

 When you use GKE, you're already getting many of the benefits most people think of when they think of DevOps.
 This is especially true when it comes to ease of packaging, deployment, and management.
 For your CI/CD workflow needs, you can take advantage of popular tools such as Jenkins.
 See the following articles: